Image 7

 You can get quartz from slabs, just like granite, but quartz slabs have a maximum length.
 The most common slab size of granite and quartz is 125″ by 65″.
 We suggest you call a professional to help you estimate the length and breadth of quartz materials you need.
 So, you will ensure that you don’t buy too little or too much quartz, which could waste your resources.

-2. Select Edging
+2. Select the Right Edging for Your Quartz Countertop

 Countertops and counters typically feature an edging that determines their style and price.
 There are two types of standard edge profile: squared or straight edges and waterfall edges.
 These edges are suitable for quartz countertop materials that are 1¼ inches thick.